-Korz began working at the Center in 1962, when he was hired as nighttime counselor for the children.
+Korz began working at the Center in 1962 when he was hired as a nighttime counselor for the children.
 Since its founding in 1894, the Center has served children – first as a convalescent home for sick children, then as an orphanage and since 1959 as a treatment center for emotionally troubled children.
 In 2000 it moved from a partial residential program to an intensive day program.

 Korz was drawn to the Center because he found its approach innovative.
 When he first arrived, the Center offered a unique residential treatment program.
-It was not a seven day program that tended to institutionalize its children but one where the children returned to their families every Friday night and came back to the Center on Monday morning.
+It was not a seven-day program that tended to institutionalize its children but one where the children returned to their families every Friday night and came back to the Center on Monday morning.

 The Center’s wraparound approach to care worked.
 “Families were in therapy here at the Center which helped them get better able to handle the children on the weekend.
-We were sharing what we were doing and we were working as a team – families and staff together – and things got better on both fronts,” said Korz.
+We were sharing what we were doing and we were working as a team – families, and staff together – and things got better on both fronts,” said Korz.

 Today the Center continues to view family involvement and support as key to treating emotionally troubled children.
 Social workers call home every day to share with parents and guardians how their children are doing, how they are progressing and what their day was like.